Maris270/Maris270/README.md

 - 👋 Hi, I’m Maris Oghenekparobo
-- 👀 I’m interested in ...about continuous learning and exploring new technologies.
+- 👀 I’m interested about continuous learning and exploring new technologies.
-- 🌱 I’m currently learning ...
-R programming and Python for data science.
+- 🌱 I’m currently learning  R programming and Python for data science.
-- 💞️ I’m looking to collaborate on ...
-Data analysis projects, R programming, Python scripting, and data visualization.
+- 💞️ I’m looking to collaborate on  Data analysis projects, R programming, Python scripting, and data visualization.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...I love combining creativity and logic to solve problems!